thumbor/thumbor/docs/usage.rst

 The image size argument specifies the size of the image that will be returned by the service.
 Thumbor uses smart :doc:`crop_and_resize_algorithms`

-If you omit one of the dimensions or use zero as a value (as in 300x, 300x0, x200, 0x200, and so on), Thumbor will determine that dimension as to be proportional to the original image.
-Say you have an 800x600 image and ask for a 400x0 image.
-Thumbor will infer that since 400 is half of 800, then the height you are looking for is half of 600, which is 300px.
+If you omit one of the dimensions or use zero as a value (as in :math:`300x`, :math:`300x0`, :math:`x200`, :math:`0x200`, and so on), Thumbor will determine that dimension as to be proportional to the original image.
+Say you have an :math:`800x600` image and ask for a :math:`400x0` image.
+Thumbor will infer that since :math:`400` is half of :math:`800`, then the height you are looking for is half of :math:`600`, which is :math:`300px`.

-If you use 0x0, Thumbor will use the original size of the image and thus won't do any cropping or resizing.
+If you use :math:`0x0`, Thumbor will use the original size of the image and thus won't do any cropping or resizing.

-If you specify one of the dimensions as the string "orig" (as in origx100, 100xorig, origxorig), thumbor will interpret that you want that dimension to remain the same as in the original image.
-Consider an image of 800x600.
-If you ask for a 300xorig version of it, thumbor will interpret that you want a 300x600 image.
-If you instead ask for a origx300 version, thumbor will serve you an 800x300 image.
+If you specify one of the dimensions as the string "orig" (as in :math:`origx100`, :math:`100xorig`, :math:`origxorig`), thumbor will interpret that you want that dimension to remain the same as in the original image.
+Consider an image of :math:`800x600`.
+If you ask for a :math:`300xorig` version of it, thumbor will interpret that you want a :math:`300x600` image.
+If you instead ask for a :math:`origx300` version, thumbor will serve you an :math:`800x300` image.

-If you use origxorig, Thumbor will use the original size of the image and thus won't do any cropping or resizing.
+If you use :math:`origxorig`, Thumbor will use the original size of the image and thus won't do any cropping or resizing.

 **The default value (in case it is omitted) for this option is to use